trueos/trueos-docs/trueos-handbook/introducing.rst

    |            |           |              | The maximum volume size is 256ZB and a maximum file    |
    |            |           |              | size of 16EB.                                          |
    +------------+-----------+--------------+--------------------------------------------------------+

+.. note:: Technical Note: exFAT partitions can be mounted read/write on FreeBSD
+	  using the "fusefs-exfat package.
+Due to the Microsoft license used for exFAT, the package cannot come pre-installed by the OS.
+The user must manually install the fusefs-exfat package via |appcafe| or :command:`pkg install fusefs-exfat` on the command line.
+	  Once installed, the |trueos| automount systems are already aware of exFAT and are able to automatically mount/access the devices as needed.

 Linux and BSD use different naming conventions for devices.
 Some examples for illustration;